gagnonanthony/brainccpy/README.md

 Installation
 =======
-To install this library, please do the following command (virtual python environment such as miniconda or virtualenv is recommended) :
+To install this library, please do the following commands (virtual python environment such as miniconda or virtualenv are recommended) :

 ``git clone https://github.com/gagnonanthony/brainccpy.git``

 ``cd brainccpy``

 ``pip install -e .``

 License